marionwalton/media-and-society/9_gender.md

 ### Hegemonic femininity

 {: .definition}
-“the characteristics defined as womanly that establish and legitimate a hierarchical and complementary relationship to hegemonic masculinity and that, by doing so, guarantee the dominant position of men and the subordination of women” ([Schippers 2007: 94](references.html#schippers_2007)).
+Schippers ([2007: 94](references.html#schippers_2007))defines hegemonic feminity as “the characteristics defined as womanly that establish and legitimate a hierarchical and complementary relationship to hegemonic masculinity and that, by doing so, guarantee the dominant position of men and the subordination of women”.
+Some feminists question whether femininity can be hegemonic, since it is the subordinate term.

 Idealised hegemonic forms of femininity are usually coded white and Western and are often associated with beauty and motherhood.
 While physical beauty is imperative, women’s active sexuality is potentially threatening, and a common target of **[misogyny](definitions.html#misogyny)**.
 Labels which suggest a woman is sexually active tend to be negative, while the same terms for men often have a positive, congratulatory meaning.